 DIS eFile further enhances security and improves transparency for all parties involved in the proceedings.
 It also facilitates the exchange of information and provides numerous tools for faster and more efficient proceedings - supported by the DIS Case Management Team.

 The digital case file "DIS eFile" is very easy and intuitive to use.
-However, we do provide training on how to use the software.
-In addition, the DIS provides users with an easy-to-understand user manual and direct support from the Case Management Team.
+The DIS provides users with an easy-to-understand user manual and direct support from the Case Management Team.
+In addition, The DIS also has provided training on three dates on how to use the software.
+A recording of the event is available for those who were unable to attend one of the three events.
+Further English-speaking events are planned.

 DIS eFile is based on the HighQ system, a cloud-based project management and collaboration software from Thomson Reuters, a global leader in digital legal applications.
 The company stands for experience, consistency and high security standards.
 DIS eFile is stored and managed on secure servers in Germany.
 The system meets the highest state-of-the-art security requirements.
 The digital case file of the DIS therefore meets the requirements for data security, confidentiality and data protection.